Judith Donath: Career

 Donath obtained her bachelor's degree in history from Yale and her master's and Ph.D. degrees in media arts and sciences from MIT.
 Her work includes the design and development of educational software and experimental media.

 On October 10, 1995, while still a Ph.D. candidate at MIT, she helped organize a celebration of the tenth anniversary of the MIT Media Lab by conceiving a mass online collaboration project which featured the construction of a large website by worldwide contributors.
 The event was named A Day in the Life of Cyberspace and is an early example of mass collaboration on the Internet.

 Her pioneering work includes the first postcard service, named The Electric Postcard, and the first interactive art show, titled Portraits in Cyberspace.

 Her recent work includes directing the exhibit Id/Entity which includes collaborative works on the subject of the transformation of portraiture through the use of modern computer technology.

 In her 2000 book Being Real, Donath explores the problems of cognition arising from the online behavioral dynamics of the interaction between human and possibly automated avatars in a virtual world.

 She has investigated the effect of online social media on society as regards the public display of the social interconnections between the members of the online communities as a sort of "Public Displays of Connection".
 Her work on sociable media has applications in the field of semiotics.
+Donath has also explored the implications of deepfakes and synthetic media and the need to rely less upon them.